-The Community Data Program (CDP) was established by the Canadian Council on Social Development (CCSD) as a gateway for municipalities and community sector organizations to access customized tables from Statistics Canada and other providers to monitor and report on social and economic development trends within their communities.
+The Community Data Program (CDP) is a gateway for municipalities and community sector organizations to access customized tables from Statistics Canada and other providers to monitor and report on social and economic development trends within their communities.
+Members access customized tables from Statistics Canada and other sources to get the evidence that supports sound decisions and social development programs.
+Established in the mid-1990s, the CDP provides members with low-cost access to a wealth of data products, valued at over $1 million.

 The Community Data Program is made up of a national network of over 30 community data consortia.
-There is a Community Data Consortium in most big Canadian cities.
-Members include more than 50 municipalities and 1000+ users, including local police, social planning councils, health and family service agencies, school boards United Ways and other organizations working on the ground for social development.
+The communities they represent account for almost 60 percent of the Canadian population.
+Consortium users rely on CDP data to monitor and report on social and economic development trends and conditions within their communities.
+Members include more than 50 municipalities and 2000+ users, including local police, social planning councils, health and family service agencies, school boards United Ways and other organizations working on the ground for social development.

 There are three core purposes to the Community Data Consortium model: